matinslh/Factera/README.md

 Navigate to Download section and follow the steps:

-Download factera version 1.4.4 from website.
+Download factera version 1.4.4 from website. opren the terminal and type:

 cd factera/

-In oredr to able to run factera you have to be sure that you installed the requirements correctly.
+In orderr to able to run factera you have to be sure that you installed the requirements correctly.
 Requiremnets:

 1. perl: